-- Copies of insurance policies - Copies of the service charge accounts for the last three years - The latest service charge budget - Copies of demands for ground rent and service charges - Confirmation that service charge and ground rent payments are up-to-date - Clarification on whether any service charge surplus or deficit may be due after the end of the current financial year - Information on any major work that's underway or planned - Information on any reserve funds held - Details of any breaches of the lease - Details of any consents for alterations or improvements - A copy of the health and safety and fire risk assessments for the communal areas of the block - A copy of the asbestos survey for the building.
+- Copies of insurance policies - Copies of the service charge accounts for the last three years - The latest service charge budget - Copies of demands for ground rent and service charges - Confirmation that service charge and ground rent payments are up-to-date - Clarification on whether any service charge surplus or deficit may be due after the end of the current financial year - Information on any major work that's underway or planned - Information on any reserve funds held - Details of any breaches of the lease - Details of any consents for alterations or improvements - A copy of the health and safety and fire risk assessments for the communal areas of the block - copies of the Fire Risk Assessment and/or FRAEW. - A copy of the asbestos survey for the building. - Building Compliance Any issues with building compliance that could impact the buyer (e.g., planning or building regulation violations).